remydecoupes/covid19-tweets-mood-tetis/README.md

 # Extract terms about covid-19 in tweets

-This project aims to extracts terms about covid-19 in the corpus of tweets created by Echen : https://github.com/echen102/COVID-19-TweetIDs
+This project aims to extract terms about covid-19 in the corpus of tweets created by Emily Chen : https://github.com/echen102/COVID-19-TweetIDs

 ## Pre-requisites :
 Tweets have to be download (i.e. hydrated) from Echen repository and indexed into an Elasticsearch index.
 See steps belows :
-1. Git pull echen directoru (https://github.com/echen102/COVID-19-TweetIDs)
+1. Git pull echen directory (https://github.com/echen102/COVID-19-TweetIDs)
 2. Install twarc from pip and configure with a twitter account.
 Cf : https://github.com/DocNow/twarc
 3. Launch echen hydrate script
 4. Copy all hydrating tweets.
 There are zipped :